hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-special-supplemental-nut-937321d1.md

     Inability_to_Access_Data: 0.0
     cyp5: '0'
 - Actions_Taken:
-  - Action_Taken: Completed
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: Food and Nutrition Service (FNS) has implemented several opportunities of training for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-Annual training is provided on FNS’ National Management Evaluation (ME) guidance to regional office staff who conduct MEs.
-      The goal of this training to establish standards for FNS to effectively communicate findings and corrective action expectations to State agencies, to provide necessary technical assistance, and to support State agency program improvements.
-Additional WIC specific ME training is conducted throughout the year to support regional staff by holding bi-monthly meetings to discuss best practices and provide technical assistance, as well as specific technical assistance as needed to improve understanding and compliance of ME activities.
-Additional training is provided to state agencies through specific technical assistance during oversight activities.
-Training activities for State agency staff are further identified through the results of an annual target area report.
-This report looks at national trends of program integrity issues as well as programmatic deficiencies across all State agencies to issue technical assistance, policy memos, and training as needed.
-FNS has also recently released several resources for WIC State agencies that target improvement in the areas of vendor management and certification.
-These resources include the WIC Vendor Management and Food Delivery Handbook, a new toolkit on assessing and developing WIC Vendor Peer Group Systems, and an updated tool for assessing WIC Vendor Cost Neutrality.
-    Mitigation_Strategy: atp3_1
   - Action_Taken: Planned
     Completion_Date: FY2024
     Description_Action_Taken: A prime example of Food and Nutrition Service (FNS)